What is AWS EC2?

 The default basic entry-level tier for CloudWatch is free but to monitor beyond this level you will need to move to the paid tiers that are priced on a pay-as-you-go (PAYG) basis associated with the number of metrics you sample and record and data volumes.
 It is highly likely that most organizations will need to use the paid tier.

-What are the Limitations of the Basic Metrics about AWS EC2 that CloudWatch provides?
+What are the Limitations of Basic Monitoring of AWS EC2 that CloudWatch provides?

 Amazon CloudWatch is basically a metrics repository.
 An AWS service—such as Amazon EC2—puts metrics into the repository, and you retrieve statistics based on those metrics.
 If you put your own custom metrics into the repository, you can retrieve statistics on these metrics as well.